emjose/news-site/README.md

 #### The app requires an API key from [News API](https://newsapi.org/)
 - Log in or register at [News API](https://newsapi.org/).
 - Once logged in, press the "Get API Key" button.
+- The generated API key will be alphanumeric and 32 characters long.
 - Keep the browser tab with your News API key open for reference.

 #### In the main root directory of the project files, create a new file called: